Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There are a number of water service laterals which are known to routinely freeze each year.
 Some of those freeze on the customer’s portion of the water service lateral and some on the Utility’s portion of the lateral.
 The Utility is required to annually notify those customers whose service laterals freeze on their portion to either take measures to prevent freezing or, at their option, pay for thawing the service lateral if it freezes.
 If the freezing is something known to occur on the Utility portion of the water service lateral, the Utility either takes measures to prevent freezing or takes care of any costs to prevent freezing.
 You may also wish to review the PSC’s FAQ on this topic.
 See map of non-metallic service locations

 The first Municipal Building(s) at 5500 Schofield Avenue date back to 1956.
 As the Town and Village have grown over 60+ years, the main building, garage, and the site have been renovated and remodeled about every 10 years.
 More recently the Village has struggled to meet changing needs for technology, energy efficiency, and building security.
 The Village retained Kueny Architects of Pleasant Prairie, WI, in 2015 to conduct a condition assessment of the Municipal Buildings at all sites including Public Safety and Parks.
-Kueny’s recommendation is to REPLACE the existing offices and public works garages.
+Kueny’s recommendation was to REPLACE the existing administrative offices and public works garages, combining also with parks administration, at a central site.
 Major points include:

-Kueny indicated renovation of the new site could be considered but, renovation would not resolve spatial issues and ADA accessibility issues throughout the building.
+Yes.
+The Village, with assistance from its architects and engineers, determined renovation of the existing buildings and site could be considered, but renovation would not resolve spatial issues and ADA accessibility issues throughout the building.
 Spatial issues include locations, layout, and security of offices for the present and for future needs.
 ADA accessibility issues apply to restrooms and to other areas of the building.
-Renovation of the existing buildings was evaluated in 1999 for an estimated cost of $5.0 M ($8M-$9M today).
-It was also proposed, at that time, to locate public works at Ryan Street, a site with no public water and sewer service.
+Other challenges are the condition of the current electrical system, heating and ventilation deficiencies, and undersized plumbing.
+(See “Facilities Evaluation” page)

 It is estimated this project will increase the tax rate by an average of $0.86 per $1,000 of assessed property valuation over the 20-year repayment term.
 The estimated debt for this project will increase the annual property tax for a home assessed at $150,000* by an average of $129.71 during this 20-year term ($10.81 per month).
 For a $300,000 home the increased average annual property tax over the 20-year term is estimated to be $259.41 annually ($21.62 per month).

-The actual tax rate for this debt will vary year by year based on the repayment schedule for the bonds, fluctuations in interest rates based on market conditions, and Village growth rate.
+The actual tax rate for this debt will vary year by year based on the final project cost repayment schedule for the bonds, fluctuations in interest rates based on market conditions, and Village growth rate.

 This project is one of many the Village needs to consider as it plans for continuing to provide services to the taxpayers.
 The condition of our facilities impacts our delivery of services and ultimately the value of your property.